 LSD and mushrooms affect the brain in a very similar way.
 Therefore, having a bad trip on acid can produce similar effects to those listed above.
 However, LSD is much more potent than psilocybin, meaning that it may be easier to overconsume.
 Furthermore, its effects last approximately twice as long.

-Bad Trip on Weed Symptoms
+Symptoms of a Bad Trip on Cannabis

 Some of the most common bad weed trip symptoms include the following: